awslabs/aws-mysql-jdbc/src/demo/java/customplugins/README.md

 ## Using the Custom Connection Plugins

 This main application is a simple JDBC application.
-It uses creates a connection to a MySQL database instance and executes a query with the several layers of connection plugins.
+It creates a connection to a MySQL database instance and executes a query with the several layers of connection plugins.

 ```java